Top Ten Instagrammable Spots in Laos

 Khonephrapheng Waterfalls lie along the southern border of Laos with Cambodia, and are part of the Four Thousand Islands area of the Mekong River.
 The widest waterfalls in the world (over 12km wide), they are also the largest in SE Asia and form an impressive sight!

-The Rock Viewpoint at Phou Pha Marn, Khammouane:
+8. The Rock Viewpoint at Phou Pha Marn, Khammouane

 Nong Khiaw Viewpoint sits atop Phadeng Peak, and offers incredible views above the clouds, down the Nam Ou River and the mountains of Nong Khiaw.
 The trek to the top takes 1-2 hours, is not too strenuous and the view from the top is incredible!
-Nong Khiaw is around 3 hours drive north of Luang Prabang.
+Once you cross the bridge of the Nam Ou river in the centre of town, follow the road for about 200 metres and the start of the trek in on your left.
+Nong Khiaw is around 3 hours drive north of Luang Prabang and is well worth a couple of days to explore.